From transition fuel to a fuel in transition

 Denmark

-In Denmark, biomethane now makes up around 40 per cent of the gas network supply, and there are plans to push this to 100 per cent before 2030.
+In Denmark, biomethane now makes up around 40 per cent of the gas network supply, and Energinet, the Danish network operator, estimates they will reach 100 per cent biomethane by 2030-2034.

 *Source: European Biogas Association Dec 2023